-Showing text on a screen should be easy to read and follow along and look be pretty.
+Showing text on a screen should be easy to read and follow, and should be inviting to look at.

-When showing text, there are many factors to count for, like how big the screen is, and who are the audience.
+When showing text, there are many factors to count for, like how big the screen is, and who your audience are.

 Your text should should be clear, meaning you should center the text and remove unwanted punctuations like dots and exclamation marks.
 You should also try to keep a maximum of 5 lines.
-Meaning if your verse is longer that that you should divide it on multiple slides.
+Meaning if your verse is longer, you should divide it on multiple slides.
 Also make sure line breaks are matching the melody of the song.

 Backgrounds are key

-Use backgrounds matching the theme of the song, or just abstract shapes, preferable with suttle movements, but don't let the background distract from the main show.
+Use backgrounds matching the theme of the song, or just abstract shapes, preferable with suttle movements.
+But don't let the background distract from the song.

-If you have an old audience you should keep a high contrast between the text and the background.
-A good tip is to add a black background behind just the text, which means you can have any background, and an easy to read text font.
+If you have an old audience, you should keep a high contrast between the text and the background.
+A good tip is to add a black background box behind just the text, and an easy to read text font.
 Also you should make the text as big as possible, without having to change slides too often.

-The font you use could be day/night difference, the letters should not be clumped together and you can use bold text to make it easier to read.
-I recommend CMG Sans, or Tahoma.
+The font you use could be day/night difference, the letters should not be clumped together, and you should use bold text to make it easier to read.
+I recommend using CMG Sans, or Tahoma.

-I have noticed people using "(x4)" at the end of some slides, which would seem like a simple way.
-But it's bad, because both you and the audience "have to count" which could be distracting.
+I have noticed people having "(x4)" at the end of some slides.
+But it's not recommended, because both you and the audience have to "count", which could be distracting.
 This leaves a possibility for you to miscount, or maybe they repeat the bridge a few more times than planned, leaving the audience confused.
-It's much better to repeat the same slide in your layout, which is easy to do in FreeShow.
+It's much better to just repeat the same slide in your layout, which is easy to do in FreeShow.
 Meaning you always know where you are in the lyrics.

-If you know there is going to be a long instrumental break or outro in a song you should remove the text, and just keep the background.
+If you know there is going to be a long instrumental break or outro in a song, you should remove the text, and just keep the background.
 You can also just insert a blank slide.
 Of course you will have to remember how long the break lasts, so you can show the text before the band starts singing.
 You can use slide notes to help.
-Because if you can do that, the audience gets a much nicer experience, and they can know that they are supposed to sing at that moment.
+If you can do that, the audience gets a much nicer experience, because they know when they are supposed to sing or not.